WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

-Baseball Programs ("Player Assessment" required for Player Pitch, Major, and Junior to place players.
+Baseball Programs ("Player Assessment" required for Player Pitch, Major, Intermediate, Junior, and Senior to place players.
 All players that sign up will make a team).

 WHAT

-Tee Ball is often a family's first introduction to baseball.
-Providing Tee Ball experience grounded in fun, fitness, and fundamentals is key to growing a child's love for the game.
-This division is designed for an introduction to sports and being part of a team.
+Tee Ball is often a families first introduction to baseball.
+Providing a Tee Ball experience grounded in fun, fitness, and fundamentals is key to growing a child's love for the game.
+This division is designed for an introduction to baseball or softball and being part of a team.
 No score is kept and there are no umpires.

 WHO